Perovskite solar cell: Commercialization

-The first factory producing perovskite solar cells was opened in May 2021 in Wrocław by Saule Technologies.
-As of 2021 there is a little manufacturing in Poland and China, but large-scale deployment is held back by the instability and shorter lifespan.
+A factory producing perovskite solar cells was opened in May 2021 in Wrocław by Saule Technologies.
+As of 2021 there was a little manufacturing in Poland and China, but large-scale deployment was held back by the instability and shorter lifespan.
+Oxford PV opened a factory in Brandenburg, Germany in 2022.

 However companies hope to have perovskite-on-silicon tandem products on the market with a 25-year warranty sometime in the mid-2020s.
 They may help to meet the high targets for new solar power in India.
-Building-integrated photovoltaics is a possible area of commercialization, and while there are still stability-related concerns, in 2021 a building in Lublin became the first to be clad with perovskite solar panels, which marked the first commercial use of perovskite.
+Building integrated photovoltaics is a possible area of commercialisation, and while there are still stability-related concerns, in 2021 a building in Lublin became the first to be clad with perovskite solar panels, which marked the first commercial use of perovskite.

 The U.S. Department of Energy Solar Energy Technologies Office (SETO) is a government organization that is investing in the research and development of perovskite solar technologies.
 They have identified several key areas of improvement if perovskite solar cells are to play a part in the future of photovoltaic technologies.

-The four target areas for improvement are Stability and Durability, Power Conversion Efficiency at Scale, Manufacturability, and Technology Validation and Bankability.
+The four target areas for improvement are stability and durability, power conversion efficiency at scale, manufacturability, and technology validation and bankability.
 The first and third points are addressed above in the Processing and Scalability sections.

-Laboratory efficiencies for small-area devices have not been reproduced for larger scale devices yet.
-Hence, although small-scale devices may find use in mobile and disaster response technologies owing to their light weight, flexibility, and high power-to-weight ratios, large-scale testing will be necessary before the power industry adopts this technology on the grid-level.
+Power conversion efficiency at scale remains a problem because laboratory efficiencies for small-area devices have not been proven at larger scale devices.
+Current small-scale devices may find use in mobile and disaster response technologies due to their light weight, flexibility, and power-to-weight ratios, but large-scale testing will be necessary before the power industry adopts this technology on the grid-level.

+The technology validation and bankability area of development points to the willingness of financial institutions to collaborate with these technologies.
+This will require a standardization of testing protocols and an increase in field data available.
+The degradation of perovskite solar cells makes current PV testing methods unrealistic in predicting performance in real-world applications.
+To address these concerns in the adoption of perovskite technology, SETO has funded the Perovskite Photovoltaic Accelerator for Commercializing Technologies (PACT) Validation and Bankability Center.
+PACT will set standardized field and lab testing and conduct bankability studies to ensure that perovskite technology is ready for commercialization.
+SETO also published performance targets to direct research and verify that projects are relevant to the development of commercialization.